(207) 581 3943

 Orono, ME 04469-5711

 Dr. Hahmann is an Assistant Professor in the School of Computing and Information Science and is affiliated with the National Center for Geographic Information and Analysis (NCGIA) at UMaine.
-He joined the department at the end of 2013.
-Previously, he worked as a postdoctoral researcher in the Parametric Human Project at Autodesk Research.
+He joined the department in 2013.
+He directs the Spatial Knowledge and Artificial Intelligence (SKAI) lab.
+Previously, he worked as a postdoctoral researcher with Autodesk Research.

 - Ph.D.
 University of Toronto (2013)

 Dr. Hahmann’s research covers the areas of spatial informatics and artificial intelligence, specifically, knowledge representation, logic, and automated reasoning.

 His current research resolves around how rich semantic descriptions of the information from complex and heterogeneous information systems in formal logical representations – so-called ontologies – can be efficiently obtained and integrated with one another.
 Of particular interest are spatial ontologies, which encode the information contained in geographic, geological, hydrological, or environmental maps (as typically stored in geographic information systems), sketch maps, verbal route descriptions and indoor environments (think CAD and Building Information Models describing buildings, rooms, etc.), or biological systems (such as the human body or a single bone).

 Dr. Hahmann’s work studies how spatial ontologies can help convert between precise computational spatial information (e.g. from geographic information systems, building information systems, or computer-aided design software) and intuitive, but often more vague descriptions of space (using vague, more qualitative spatial terms such as North, South, in, next to, between) commonly used by people.